magomimmo/modern-cljs/doc/second-edition/tutorial-02.md

 The `cljs-repl` task has to be positioned just before the `cljs` task.

-[comment]: but in the exemple it is not before the cljs task

 The `cljs-repl` author also suggests being explicit about the `Clojure` and `ClojureScript` releases to be added in the dependencies section of